timothyrenner/turbine/README.md

 Note that this can be implemented with a scatter route by attaching `filter` transducers to each of the outbound channels, which makes it a composite route according to the vocabulary I made up.

+**NOTE** In a future version the `selector-value` argument of the outbound channel specifier will be optional, and the `selector-fn` values will be hashed to select the outbound channel.

 #### Splatter

 The splatter route is a composite route that receives vector messages and "splats" each element of the vector onto an output channel.